Byron Shire

 Business trends

-The number of GST registered businesses in the Byron Shire increased by 47 in the Mar-25 Quarter.
-There were 175 new GST registrations and 128 GST cancellations.
+The number of GST registered businesses in the Byron Shire increased by 40 in the Jun-25 Quarter.
+There were 180 new GST registrations and 140 GST cancellations.

 The Australian Government recently updated ABR data coding to align with the new Australian Statistical Geography.
 These changes were not communicated to ABR data users and caused anomalies in our published trend data due to previous processing methods.
 As a result, data for the last two quarters (Dec-23 and Mar-24) has been revised.
 More details are available here.